- New Recipes

 I obtained a sample of Wingstop’s lemon pepper seasoning and took a few stabs at cloning the blend from scratch, but ultimately decided the task was a time-waster when pre-blended lemon pepper is so easy to find.
 I compared Wingstop’s lemon pepper with the blends from McCormick and Lawry’s—each is slightly different than what Wingstop uses.
 McCormick’s is lemonier than Wingstop’s blend, and Lawry’s version is chunkier and less lemony, but either blend is close enough to deliver a satisfying clone.

 After the wings are fried, baste them with the sauce below and sprinkle them with your favorite lemon pepper.
-Now you’ve made wings like a Wingstop pro.
+Now you've made copycat Wingstop's Lemon Pepper Wings like a pro.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.